My Al Capone Museum | home

 (Mario Gomes collection)

 He died October 9, 1946 at the Blackstone Hotel.
-Although his wealth was estimated in the hundreds of thousands, his heirs were only willing to pay $85.00 for a simpleheadstone.
-He had stipulated that hade wanted a mausoleum built ,but the courts decided against.
+Although his wealth was estimated anywhere in the hundreds of thousands to millions, his heirs were only willing to pay $85.00 for a simple headstone.
+He had stipulated that hade wanted a mausoleum built, but in the end the courts decided against.

 his insurance business and a string of broken-down race horses.
 So ended a Legend.

-Backside of check endorsed by John "Bathouse" Coughlin
+Backside of check endorsed by John "Bath House" Coughlin

 (Mario Gomes collection)